asyncio

 Working with Chainlit

 Chainlit uses asynchronous programming to handle events and tasks efficiently.
 When creating a Chainlit agent, you’ll often need to define async functions to handle events and perform actions.
+For example, to create an async function that responds to messages in Chainlit:Long running synchronous tasks

 In some cases, you need to run long running synchronous functions in your Chainlit project.
-To prevent blocking the event loop, you can utilize the make_async
+To prevent blocking the event loop, you can utilize themake_async

 function provided by the Chainlit library to transform a synchronous function into an asynchronous one: